publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch201/m__us_usc_t52_s20102.md

  __Codification__

-    Section was formerly classified to [section 1973ee–1 of Title 42][/us/usc/t42/s1973ee–1], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 1973ee–1 of Title 42][/us/usc/t42/s1973ee–1], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------